Is Buying Property Still a Good Investment in 2026?

 Key Indicators to Watch Before Making a Property Investment Decision

-Before committing to a property purchase, investors benefit from monitoring a consistent set of market signals.
-These indicators do not replace professional financial advice, but they provide a more grounded basis for decision-making than sentiment alone.
+Before committing to a property purchase, investors should monitor a set of market signals.
+These indicators do not replace professional financial advice, but they provide a stronger basis for decision-making than sentiment alone.

-- Vacancy rates: Residential vacancy below 2-3% in a target market generally indicates strong rental demand and landlord pricing power.
-Rising vacancy is an early warning signal.
+• Vacancy rates: Residential vacancy below 2–3% in a target market generally signals strong rental demand and landlord pricing power.
+Rising vacancy is an early warning sign.

-- Price-to-income ratios: This metric, published regularly by institutions such as the OECD and various national statistics agencies, shows how far median property prices have stretched relative to median household income.
-Extreme ratios indicate markets are more vulnerable to correction.
+• Price-to-income ratios: Published regularly by institutions such as the OECD and national statistics agencies, this metric shows how far median property prices have stretched relative to median household income.
+Extreme ratios indicate markets more vulnerable to correction.

 Checking these indicators in combination, rather than relying on any single data point, gives a more accurate picture of whether a given market or property genuinely supports the investment thesis.